Wiggle and Learn: Development

 The Wiggles first pitched the idea in early 2006 and wanted to have Greg Page in it.
-Page helped write all the songs for a related video and album called Getting Strong!, although the title of the opening track was already written for one of the idents on the children's channel, "ABC Kids", where Page was presented in place of Moran.
-Also, the instruments and back-up vocals of the backing track for this version were heard differently throughout, and a full guitar was added to the backing track.
+Page helped write all the songs for a related video and album called Getting Strong!, although the title of the opening track was already written for one of the bumpers on the children's channel, "ABC Kids", where Page was presented in place of Moran and the words "ABC Kids" was used rather than the actual "Wiggle and Learn".
+Also unlike the Moran version, an alternate take of the backing track for this version was used since the instruments and back-up vocals were done differently throughout, and a full guitar was added to the backing track.

 After filming three episodes, Page was diagnosed with Dysautonomia and was unable to participate and the episodes were eventually re-shot with Moran.
 In 2015, Anthony Field, Murray Cook, and Jeff Fatt found the original footage while lurking around on the computer.
 The original footage of the sets was also used for their very first documentary 15 Years of Wiggly Fun.